efabless/openlane2/docs/source/getting_started/migrants/index.md

 simple, somewhat customizable flow, but rather as an infrastructure that can support innumerable flows.

-Being a complete rewrite, there is a small learning curve to adopting OpenLane 2\.
+Being rebuilt from the ground up, there is a small learning curve to adopting OpenLane 2\.
 This document aims to help those making the jump.

 ## Why migrate?

-At a minimum, the default flow for OpenLane 2, named `Classic`, is essentially a more robust re-implementation of the OpenLane 1 flow that is still entirely backwards compatible, with some conveniences:
+At a minimum, the default flow for OpenLane 2, named {flow}`Classic`, is essentially a more robust re-implementation of the OpenLane 1 flow that is still entirely backwards compatible, with some conveniences: